USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 *  **Secure:** This extension protects your code/projects by using an encrypted connection and prohibits unauthorized access.
 *  **Offers flexibility:** Users can securely access their projects and work from anywhere.

-This guide will show you how to set up a registered tunnel for VSCode.
+This guide will show you how to set up a registered tunnel for VS Code.

 ### Opening a Registered Tunnel

-To use registered tunnels, you must have either a Microsoft or Github account.
-Most users will want to use a Microsoft account, as their USDA Office 365 email is a Microsoft account that may be used.
+To use registered tunnels, you must have either a Microsoft or GitHub account.
+USDA employees should use a Microsoft account, as their USDA Office 365 email is a Microsoft account that may be used.

-These instructions assume you are using your USDA email, but using a Github account will be very similar.
+These instructions assume you are using your USDA email, but using a GitHub account will be very similar.

 #### Set up local VS Code
 **(Only needed the first time)**